formbricks/store/apps/docs/docs/core-concepts/data-model.md

 ### Field Types

 The `field_type` field uses **validated enums** to categorize responses and determine which `value_*` field to use.
-Store enforces these 8 standardized types optimized for analytics:
+Hub enforces these 8 standardized types optimized for analytics:

 | Type              | Description                        | Value Field     | AI Enrichment | Analytics Use                                    |
 | ----------------- | ---------------------------------- | --------------- | ------------- | ------------------------------------------------ |